 I absolutely have to try the Impossible Burger sometime!

-Eating in the Hard Rock Cafe was better than I thought it would be.
+Eating in the Hard Rock Café was better than I thought it would be.
 I can’t wait to eat in another one.
 It was really expensive, but it’s not something you get to do everyday.
 I think it’s worth it.